Nonac/PIMS/Report/System_design/README.md

 #### Version 3.0 - Processing
-In the end, we amended the design to the below.
+In the end, we amended the design to the one below.
 The differences are:
 1. Top left chart is changed from two-column to one-column, because two-column can be confusing at times and if we use a scrollable chart we will be able to show just as much information as having a two-column chart.
-2. Bottom middle chart is changed from a combined chart (bar and line) to just a line chart, because in the testing period, we only have 1 MStick (key) thus 1 car to enter/exit.
+2. Bottom middle chart is changed from a combined chart (bar and line) to just a line chart, because in the testing period, we only have 1 M5Stick (key) thus 1 car to enter/exit.
 This means the revenue will not change as frequently as in reality.
 The bars that were supposed to indicate the revenue made per hour will be 0 at most times;